matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 - **ngOnInit** - Called once after this component is first displayed on the screen and after Angular has set any properties passed down from the parent component.
-- **ngOnDestroy** - Called once when Angular is about to remove this component (for example, when we navigate to a different route!)
+- **ngOnDestroy** - Called once when Angular is about to remove this component (for example, when we navigate to a different route!).
-- **ngOnChanges** - Called anytime a property of the component is changed (including when a parent component passed down ned data)
+- **ngOnChanges** - Called anytime a property of the component is changed (including when a parent component passed down ned data).

 ## Typescript

-- Superset of Javascript (it has all the features of JS + more)
+- Superset of Javascript (it has all the features of JS + more).
-- We write TS during development, but the browser still runs JS
+- We write TS during development, but the browser still runs JS.
 - Provides zero speed or performance benefits!
-- The only goal of Typescript is to help you catch error in your code editor instead of while your app is running
+- The only goal of Typescript is to help you catch error in your code editor instead of while your app is running.

 ```console
 npm init -y